turkeryilmaz/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 ## PTP configuration

-**Note**: You may run OAI with O-RAN 7.2 Fronthaul without a RU attached (e.g. for benchmarking).
+**Note**: You may run OAI with O-RAN 7.2 Fronthaul without a RU attached (e.g. for bench-marking).
 In such case, you can skip PTP configuration and go to DPDK section.

-1. You can install `linuxptp` rpm or debian package.
+You can install `linuxptp` rpm or Debian package.
 It will install ptp4l and phc2sys.

 ```bash
 #RHEL